 While the bacon is frying, prepare all other ingredients before starting soup.
 To prepare the clams, drain the juice into a large measuring cup or bowl and then strain through a fine mesh sieve to trap any sand or debris.

 If you don't have a fine sieve, line a colander with cheese cloth before straining the juice.

 Saute onions (both types) and celery in 2 tablespoons of the rendered bacon fat in the soup pot until tender, about 8 minutes.

-Add the potatoes, celery root, parsnips, clam juice, dried thyme, salt and white pepper.
+Add the potatoes, celery root, celery, parsnips, clam juice, dried thyme, salt and white pepper.
 Simmer uncovered until vegetables are just fork tender, about 10 minutes.